schollz/offlinenotepad/README.md

 <p align="center"><code><a href="https://offlinenotepad.com">https://offlinenotepad.com</a></code></p>

-offlinenotepad is an open-source server and client for implementing a offline-first notepad that securely syncs across your devices.
-Its an ideal minimalistic note-writing experience that can be accessed anywhere, anytime.
+*offlinenotepad* is an [open-source](https://github.com/schollz/offlinenotepad) offline note taking app.
+It is a browser-based offline-first notepad that securely syncs across your devices: including smartphones, laptops, and chromebooks.
+Ideally, its a minimalist note-writing experience that can be accessed anywhere, anytime.

-**Offline-first.** All data and functions are available on the client.
-Storage uses localstorage, and there are client-side libraries for search and encryption.
+**Offline-first.** All information is stored as encrypted data in the browser, by utilizing the local storage.
+There are client-side libraries for search and encryption so that everything happens in the browser.

 **Secure.** offlinenotepad uses [crypto-js](https://github.com/brix/crypto-js) to encrypt data on the client using AES with the PBE algorithm (PBKDF2).